barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 - **Session 0.** Decided what sort of campaign we wanted, created characters: all ready for session 1!

+- **Act 1: Introductions.**
   - **Session 1: Murder on Arcturus Station (1).** Threw themselves into the deep end by shooting Urshukaan themselves.
 Interviewed Martin, Sharik, Chaijin, Moshe, Eayukheal.
 Suspect Eayukheal did it.

   - **Session 2: Murder on Arcturus Station (2).** Broke into Urshukaan's files and got all the motives.
 Fleshed out the timeline more.
 Caught Katarin in a lie.

   - **Session 3: Murder on Arcturus Station (3).** Searched Katarin's room and found the door ajar.
 Good Cop / Bad Copped her into a confession.
 Got paid, set off to survey Uudge She, J-Drive went boom!

   - **Session 4: Uudge She.** Surveyed the world, and met with the locals and learned their mythology.
 Tried to convince them that they're not gods.
     Found spare parts, did a very cursory survey while being attacked by demons, and escaped.
 Vega / Petr go on a date, Sly hires Ed.

   - **Session 5: Mission to Mithril (1).** Set off to Indmen with Prof. Arif, but got a job to take some cargo to a science expedition on Kuurashbir along the way.
 Unfortunately, Mission to Mithril happened.
 Half-way to the survivors, facing down a giant snow-worm.

   - **Session 6: Mission to Mithril (2).** Rescue the scientists, shoot up the mercenaries, make it to Kir.

   - **Session 7: Secrets of the Ancients / Third Imperium** Meet Crayg.
 Explore the Ancients site on Indmen, and decide a larger team needs to be involved.
     Then get caught up in the founding of the Third Imperium.

+- **Act 2: Lost In Space.** Due to a misjump caused by a maintenance technician bought off by Crayg, the crew end up in 1601 Iksar, and have to make their way home through uncharted space!

+  - **Session 8: Misjump / Human Club!** The ship badly misjumps, looking like it just blew up to observers on Raluug---but actually arrived in Iksar!
+    With money that's no good here, the Travellers get taken in by Admiral Fonduk in exchange for "favours".
+The first promise: amuse his human-obsessed daughter.

+  - **Session 9: Upcoming!** Vargr adventures on Iksar
+  - **Session 10: Upcoming!** Journey to the Kuunguu Confederation
+  - **Session 11: Upcoming!** Rule of Man Commemorative
+  - **Session 12: Upcoming!** Something in the Irzemuu Federation
+  - **Session 13: Upcoming!** Journey to Indmen
+  - **Session 14: Upcoming!** Journey to Indmen
+  - **Session 15: Upcoming!** Stargate

 **Adventures:**